 Hair elasticity is a fundamental parameter in determining its strength, health, and quality.
 The higher the elasticity, the stronger the hair fibers, and vice versa.

-To determine elasticity, an applied force is measured to observe the resulting stretch and increase in length.
+An applied force is measured to observe the resulting stretch and increase in length to determine elasticity.
 Hair care labs routinely use this method to evaluate the mechanical strength of hair fibers and assess the level of hair damage.

 Elasticity can be tested after using a conditioner to see if it has a beneficial effect on recovering or restoring elasticity to the hair.